Ninieeooo/Melting_Pot/README.md

 ## Design Overview
-This repository conrains the design for a fusion restaurant website, offering a unique blend of Korea, Chinese, and Mexican cuisines.
+This repository contains the design for a fusion restaurant website, offering a unique blend of Korea, Chinese, and Mexican cuisines.
 The website design features three distinct menus corresponding to each cuisine, providing a seamless user experience for customers exploring different food options.
 Additionally, the design includes an integrated delivery service feature, making it easy for users to order their favorite dishes online

 ## Features